sigasi/sigasi_insights/content/releasenotes/sigasi-4.16.md

 # New and improved regex engine

 Regular expressions are used in many parts of Sigasi Studio.
-The most visible feature using it is the [Naming Conventions]({{< ref "manual/rules/naming-conventions.md" >}}), where you can fill in their own expressions to be used in validations.
+The most visible feature using it is the [Naming Conventions]({{< ref "manual/rules/naming-conventions.md" >}}), where you can fill in your own expressions to be used in validations.
 Next to writing syntax errors however, a regex can easily incur a large, exponential performance hit.
 A small change to a regex can cause a high amount of backtracking, skyrocketing its execution time.